trunca/pelisalacarta/pelisalacarta/readme.txt

 Icons come from varios sources:

-- Some channel icons are mine, captured and edited using Gimp, of made by channel authors.
-- Some other channel icons are from @narfss
+- Main pelisalacarta sections are from "Flat icons inspired by Google" (pixeden.com)
-- Some icons are from Crystal Clear Collection
+- Categories icons are from BigMug 220 Line icons (https://dribbble.com/shots/1563947-Free-Icon-Set)
-- Most of the banner icons came from @Wolfk

 And finally thanks to all my blog readers, who give me lot of ideas and support.